 \subsection{\mbox{Related Frameworks for Feature Interactions}}

-\textbf{Synergy collapse}: Perhaps the first measure of redundancy and demonstration of its utility in machine learning is co-training~\cite{blum1998combining,balcan2004co,christoudias2008multi}, where 2 variables are redundant if they are conditionally independent given the task: $I(X_1; X_2 | Y)=0$.
+\textbf{Information-theoretic definitions}: Perhaps the first measure of redundancy in machine learning is co-training~\cite{blum1998combining,balcan2004co,christoudias2008multi}, where 2 variables are redundant if they are conditionally independent given the task: $I(X_1; X_2 | Y)=0$.
 As a result, redundancy can be measured by $I(X_1; X_2; Y)$.
-The same definition of redundancy is used in multi-view learning~\cite{tosh2021contrastive,tsai2020self,tian2020makes,sridharan2008information} which further defines $I(X_1; Y | X_2)$ as the unique information in $X_1$ and $I(X_2; Y | X_1)$ as the unique information in $X_2$.
-However, $I(X_1; X_2; Y)$ can be both positive and negative, which makes it possible to estimate negative redundancy~\cite{jakulin2003quantifying}.
-PID resolves this separating $R$ and $S$ such that $R-S = I(X_1; X_2; Y)$, identifying that prior redundancy measures confound actual redundancy and synergy.
-This crucially provides an explanation for the distinction between \textit{mediation}, where one feature conveys the information already in another (i.e., redundancy $>$ synergy), versus \textit{moderation}, where one feature affects the relationship of other features (i.e., synergy $>$ redundancy)~\cite{baron1986moderator,ghassami2017interaction}.
-Furthermore, if $I(X_1; X_2; Y) = 0$ then existing frameworks are unable to distinguish between positive values of true $R$ and $S$ cancelling each other out.
+The same definition of redundancy is used in multi-view learning~\cite{tosh2021contrastive,tian2020makes,sridharan2008information} which further define $I(X_1; Y | X_2)$ and $I(X_2; Y | X_1)$ as unique information in $X_1,X_2$.
+However, $I(X_1; X_2; Y)$ can be both positive and negative~\cite{jakulin2003quantifying}.
+PID resolves this by separating $R$ and $S$ such that $R-S = I(X_1; X_2; Y)$, identifying that prior measures confound redundancy and synergy.
+This crucially provides an explanation for the distinction between \textit{mediation}, where one feature conveys the information already in another (i.e., $R>S$), versus \textit{moderation}, where one feature affects the relationship of other features (i.e., $S>R$)~\cite{baron1986moderator,ghassami2017interaction}.
+Furthermore, if $I(X_1; X_2; Y) = 0$ then existing frameworks are unable to distinguish between positive $R$ and $S$ canceling each other out.

-\textbf{Incomparable scales}: Other approaches have studied these measures in isolation, such as redundancy via distance between prediction logits using either feature~\cite{mazzetto21a}, statistical distribution tests on input features~\cite{yu2003efficiently,yu2004efficient,auffarth2010comparison}, or via human annotations~\cite{ruiz2006examining}.
-However, it is unclear how to extend these definitions to uniqueness and synergy while remaining on the same comparable scale.
-PID provides standardized and simultaneous estimation of all interaction quantities.
-Also of particular interest are notions of redundancy and synergistic interactions in human and animal communication~\cite{partan1999communication,partan2005issues,flom2007development,ruiz2006examining}, which we draw interest from and aim to mathematically formalize.
+\textbf{Statistical measures}: Other approaches have studied interaction measures via statistical measures, such as redundancy via distance between prediction logits using either feature~\cite{mazzetto21a}, statistical distribution tests on input features~\cite{yu2004efficient,auffarth2010comparison}, or via human annotations~\cite{ruiz2006examining}.
+However, it is unclear how to extend these definitions to uniqueness and synergy while remaining on the same standardized scale like PID provides.
+Also of interest are notions of redundant and synergistic interactions in human and animal communication~\cite{partan1999communication,partan2005issues,flom2007development,ruiz2006examining}, which we aim to formalize.